Pola5h/GDPR/README.md

 - Ensure you have run migrations and published assets.
 - Check config and language files for missing keys.
 - For help, contact [kzaman3055@gmail.com](mailto:kzaman3055@gmail.com).

+## Support & Donations

+If you find this package useful, please consider supporting its development!
+See [DONATE.md](./DONATE.md) for Binance Pay and crypto donation options.

 ## License